Study With Us

 Home > Study With Us

-The Future of Work Institute is currently inviting expressions of interest from prospective PhD candidates in Business Administration who may be eligible for scholarship consideration.
-We welcome applicants interested in one of the following projects for a February 2026 start, though we also encourage candidates to propose their own research ideas aligned with our expertise.
+The Future of Work Institute is currently inviting expressions of interest from prospective PhD candidates in Business Administration who are considering applying for a 2026 Australian Government Research Training Program (RTP) scholarship.

 -